erikras/redux-promise-listener/README.md

 // someFile.js
 import { promiseListener } from './store.js'

-const generatedAsyncFunction = promiseListener.generateAsyncFunction(
+const generatedAsyncFunction = promiseListener.createAsyncFunction({
-  'START_ACTION_TYPE', // the type of action to dispatch when this function is called 'RESOLVE_ACTION_TYPE', // the type of action that will resolve the promise 'REJECT_ACTION_TYPE' // the type of action that will reject the promise )
+  start: 'START_ACTION_TYPE', // the type of action to dispatch when this function is called
+  resolve: 'RESOLVE_ACTION_TYPE', // the type of action that will resolve the promise
+  reject: 'REJECT_ACTION_TYPE' // the type of action that will reject the promise })

 // This structure is in the shape:
 // {